csancheze/Readme-generator/Readme.md

   ## Description

-This is a simple Readme generator for node.js that uses the inquirer package.
+This is a Readme generator for node.js using inquirer

   ## Table of Contents